 Organic is a good word for it, I think.
 When you play any Zynga game, the monetization strategies are ham-handed and annoying.
 With Candy Crush Saga, though, they lever competitive human tendencies with simple gameplay to create a compelling experience.

-All that bad luck that turned me off the game is just one more bit of encouragement to spend money on the game — on boosts and on more lives to keep playing without having to wait.
-The game is so finely tuned in many respects that I can’t believe the amount of luck involved is an accident.
-I only had the game for three days and I couldn’t tell you how many times I could have finished a level if I’d had just a few more moves.
+All the bad luck that turned me off the game is one more bit of encouragement to spend money on Candy Crush Saga.
+Drop cash on boosts and more lives to keep playing without having to wait.
+The game is so finely tuned in many respects I can’t believe the amount of luck involved is an accident.
+I only had the game for three days and I can’t tell you how many times I could have finished a level if I’d had just a few more moves.

-One aspect of the developer’s monetization strategy is hidden from most users, though, and this is why this section is labeled the way it is.
+One aspect of the developer’s monetization strategy is hidden from most users, though.
 It seems that if you make any in-app purchases in Candy Crush Saga, the game difficulty ramps up much faster.
 This article on Gamasutra explains it pretty succinctly:

 A game of skill is one where your ability to make sound decisions primarily determines your success.
 A money game is one where your ability to spend money is the primary determinant of your success.
 Consumers far prefer skill games to money games, for obvious reasons.
 A key skill in deploying a coercive monetization model is to disguise your money game as a skill game.